 The day before we left, my friend Min took me to the most amazing place, Vieng Joom Om Teahouse:

-It was the perfect end to my stay, only I regretted that I had not discovered it until after Mum’s visit.
-I don’t know how the tourists have missed it since I was the only foreigner there, but I highly recommend it.
-They serve delicious, beautifully presented food and wonderful teas, blended with ice, or in traditional china pots, in the most magnificent setting on the Ping River.
+It was the perfect end to my stay, only I regretted that I had not discovered it until after Mum’s visit to Thailand.
+I don’t know how the tourists have missed it since I was the only foreigner there, but I highly recommend it if you are in Chiang Mai.
+They serve delicious, beautifully presented food and wonderful teas, blended with ice or in traditional china pots, in the most magnificent setting on the Ping River.

 Mystery Solved – The Case of The Missing Fit-Flops